avaneeshtiwari92/stack-rest/README.md

 # stack-rest

 This is a Stack Implementation using REST Service.
+Assumption -> Implemented the stack for Integer data type.
+It can be implemented for any data type OR it can be made generic also.

 Services included ->
 1. Initialize Service (To Initialize Stack as given size).